Are you mindful of your public speaking habits, especially the bad ones?

-It’s no surprise really, as presenting is one of the most common business activities in organisations today.
-Wherever you work and whatever position you hold it’s highly unlikely that a week will pass where you are not called on to either attend of give a presentation.
+It’s unlikely that a week will pass where you are not called on to either attend of give a presentation.
+With that in mind, it’s worth becoming aware of your public speaking habits.

-It’s worth getting yourself some presentation skills coaching or booking yourself on a really good public speaking course to develop your skills.
-In the meantime, avoiding some of the bad habits on our naughty list will focus the mind and go a long way towards helping you.
+Get yourself somefeedback through presentation skills coaching or booking yourself on a really good public speaking course.
+In the meantime, avoiding some of the bad public speaking habits on our naughty list will focus the mind and go a long way towards helping you.

-You may not be familiar with the term but you will definitely have been on the receiving end of it at some point in the last year.
+You may not be familiar with the term but you will definitely have been on the receiving end of it at some point.
 It’s that extremely annoying habit of ending statements with an emphasis that makes them sound far more like questions.

 If it’s something you do, rest assured you will hear it.